malik111110/sentient-core-optimisation/.documents/02_HACKATHON_CENTRAL/02_05_ACTION_PLANS_BY_TRACK/02_05_02_prosus_track_action_plan.md

 ---

-## 3. Success Criteria for Prosus Track
+## 3. Success Criteria for Prosus Track (Supporting Role)

-- A functional e-commerce agent pack (Product Discovery, Personal Shopper) is created and integrated into the Sentient Core platform.
+- Key components of an e-commerce agent pack (e.g., Product Discovery, Personal Shopper logic) are developed within the Sentient Core platform, showcasing its agent creation capabilities.
-- The system can build and utilize a knowledge graph of user preferences (stored in Supabase, managed via FastAPI) to provide personalized recommendations.
+- The system demonstrates the ability to build and utilize a knowledge graph of user preferences (potentially using Supabase and FastAPI) to enable personalized recommendations, highlighting data-driven agent intelligence.
-- Users can interact with the platform using a natural language voice interface (STT/TTS).
+- The concept for natural language voice interaction (STT/TTS) is outlined or prototyped, indicating how users could interact with such specialized agents.
-- The solution effectively demonstrates an innovative and intelligent e-commerce experience.
+- The developed components effectively demonstrate Sentient Core's potential for creating innovative and intelligent e-commerce (or similar specialized) solutions.
-- All Prosus track requirements from the `02_02_raise_your_hack_overview.md` are met.
+- The work aligns with Prosus's themes of technology improving everyday life and can be presented as an example of the sophisticated agents Sentient Core can produce, complementing the primary on-device AI demo for the Qualcomm track.